Unable to boot ESXi from USB or SD Card on HPE Proliant Server

-We noticed that once the HPe iLO Amplifier Virtual Machine was powered off, not only did the servers boot faster, but they also booted 100% succesfully each time.
+We noticed that once the HPE iLO Amplifier Virtual Machine was powered off, not only did the servers boot faster, but they also booted 100% succesfully each time.
 Powering on the iLO Amplifier would cause the ESXi hosts to fail to boot once again.

 I’d also like to note that on the host using the SD-Card, the failed boot would actually completely lock up iLO, and would require physical intervention to disconnect and reconnect the power to the server.
 We were unable to restart the server once it froze (this did not happen to the host using the USB drive).

-There are some settings on the HPe iLO amplifier to control performance and intervals of inventory scans, however we noticed that modifying these settings did not alter or stop the issue, and had no effect.
+There are some settings on the HPE iLO amplifier to control performance and intervals of inventory scans, however we noticed that modifying these settings did not alter or stop the issue, and had no effect.

-Make sure your iLO amplifier is powered off during any maintenance to avoid hosts freezing/failing to boot.
+As a temporary workaround, make sure your iLO amplifier is powered off during any maintenance to avoid hosts freezing/failing to boot.

 Update – April 10th 2019

 I’ve attempted to try downgrading to the earliest supported iLo version 2.54, and the issue still occurs.